vmware-archive/cascade/README.md

 ### JIT Compilation

-If you'd like more information on how cascade transitions  code between software and hardware, trying using the ``--enable_info``` flag.
-This will cause cascade to print status updates to the REPL whenever part of your program begins execution in a new context.
+If you'd like more information on how Cascade transitions  code between software and hardware, trying using the ``--enable_info``` flag.
+This will cause Cascade to print status updates to the REPL whenever part of your program begins execution in a new context.
 ``` bash
 $ cascade --enable_info
 ```

 In general, you can expect your virtual clock frequency to increase as more and more of your logic transitions to hardware.
-Providing the ```--profile <n>``` flag will cause cascade to periodically (every
+Providing the ```--profile <n>``` flag will cause Cascade to periodically (every
 <n> seconds) print the current time and Cascade's virtual clock frequency to the REPL.
 To see this effect, try executing a very long-running program by typing.
 ```
 $ cascade --march <sw|de10|ulx3s> -e share/cascade/test/benchmark/bitcoin/run_25.v --enable_info --profile 3